AymanNabih/flycode/README.md

 - Here is how this Docker container works: https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook

-- The command I used to install the container:
+- After that installation, the command I used to download the image and run the container is:

       sudo docker run -it -p 8888:8888 jupyter/datascience-notebook
-- After downloading, the container will be started, just follow the instructions on terminal.
+- The container will be started, just follow the instructions on terminal.

-Now, we'll use Anaconda to build our environment:

 ## 2.2 Using Anaconda

+Now, let's se how to use Anaconda distribution to build our environment.

 ### Install Anaconda